Watch the little things; a small leak will sink a great ship.Benjamin Franklin

 - Integrated bid & risk management: Requirements and risks must be connected from the very beginning of the shipbuilding project, when the shipyard is responding to an IFB (invitation for bids) or an RFP (request for proposals).
 This will ensure that risks are accurately assessed and clearly communicated to the customer during the bidding process.

-- Closed-loop project management: Best practices and lessons learned need to be fed back into the work breakdown structure (WBS) so workflows and processes can be improved continuously.
+- Closed-loop project management: Best practices and lessons learned need to be fed back into the work breakdown structure (WBS), so workflows and processes can be improved continuously.

 And just like an octopus, your shipbuilding project management system should be robust, yet flexible and adaptable.
 If implemented correctly, it will enable you to steer your projects to successful completion, however complex they may be.
 In the digital era, you may even go for a secure cloud-based solution that offers enhanced accessibility, scalability, and flexibility for all project stakeholders.